Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/testing/techniques_and_tricks_for_debugging_multiplayer_games.md

 ## Debugging tricks for multiplayer games

-### Use ParrelSync clone-based workflow during development.
+### Use ParrelSync clone-based workflow during development

 [ParrelSync workflow](testing_locally.md#parrelsync) is faster than creating builds and it allows you to debug the separate editor instances via separate IDE debuggers.